What is Verb?

 - He is eating an apple.

-In the above sentence, the word ‘eat’ is a verb.
-It tells about an action which is done by the subject (he) in the sentence.
-A verb expresses some action.
-For instance, the verb ‘eat’ expresses an action of chewing a food and swallowing it.
+In this sentence, the word eat is a verb.
+It describes an action performed by the subject (he).
+A verb conveys either an action.
+For example, the verb eat means the process of chewing and swallowing food.

 Examples.